Working with Insurance Providers for Rehab & Mental Illness Treatment

 If a health insurance company refuses a claim for rehab services, the insured has a right to file an appeal.
 The insurance company will provide information to the insured on how to file an appeal.

-It can help to know some helpful tips when a claim for a rehab service has been denied.
+It can help to know some helpful tips when a claim for a rehab service has been denied.5

 - Review the EOB to understand why the claim was denied.
 The insurance company will have listed codes that reflect the reason for the denial.
-The EOB should include a key for the codes that will help the insured to interpret the reason for the denial.
-If it is still not clear, the insured has the right to contact the health insurance company and ask a representative to explain in plain terms.
+The EOB should include a key for the codes that will help you understand the reason for the denial.
+If it is still not clear, you have the right to contact the health insurance company and ask a representative to explain it in plain terms.

 - If it appears that a simple error is the reason for the denial, ask the rehab center to fix the error and resubmit the claim to the insurance company.